 A: A reasonable amount of homework is given, mostly in the Upper Elementary and Adolescent programs.
 Homework is often project-based rather than worksheet driven.
 Traditional testing is a minor part of the Montessori experience.
 Students work toward mastery of a skill or concept through more hands-on approaches.
-Teachers monitor the individual learning of each student and report to parents through progress reports and parent-teacher conferences.
+Guides monitor the individual learning of each student and report to parents through progress reports and parent-guide conferences.

 Q: At what age do children begin attending Omni Montessori School?

 A. Ideally, children begin at age 3 in Omni Montessori School's Primary and continue through the Adolescent Program.
 Each classroom at Omni Montessori School is a multi-age community: Primary (ages 3-6), Lower Elementary (ages 6-9/grades 1-3 ), Upper Elementary (ages 9-12/grades 4-6), and Adolescent (ages 12-15/grades 7-9).
 For example, a child will enter a Primary classroom at 3 years of age and remain in that classroom until they transition to Lower Elementary (ages 6-9/grades 1-3).

 Q: Does Omni Montessori School follow Common Core State Standards at the Elementary level?